ldtteam/MinecoloniesWiki/source/tutorials/tutorial.md

 Before you get started on your new colony, you should find your perfect location.
 You need a large enough area for a full city-at least 8x8 chunks, and decently flat.

-You should also gather as many resources as you can - wood, as well as cobble, coal, iron, flowers, string, leather, wool and some saplings.
+You should also gather as many resources as you can-wood, as well as cobble, coal, iron, flowers, string, leather, wool, saplings, and food.

 ### Step 1: Supply Camp/Supply Ship